The Value of Witness Statements to Your Auto Accident Claim

 When the accident occurs, how do you find a witness?

-Never try to “convince” the witness that you were not at fault.
+Additionally, you should never try to “convince” the witness that you were not at fault.
 Ask them politely if they would take a few minutes to write their contact information and a brief statement about what they witnessed.
-If they seem to be in a hurry, ask if you could at least get their contact information and follow up with them later.
+If they seem to be in a hurry, ask if you could at least get their contact information so you can follow up with them later.

 What constitutes a “credible” witness?